Welcome to Scleral Lenses!

 6. Can scleral lenses help with my dry eyes? ○ Yes!
 While they may not replace other things that you are already doing to manage your ocular surface condition, they are a fantastic contribution to your already existing therapy regimen.
 Scleral lenses promote corneal protection, so because the back of your eyelid rubs over the surface of the lens, you made need additional lubrication to reduce any irritation this causes.

 7. Will I be able to continue using my eyedrops now that I wear scleral lenses? ○ Unless told otherwise by Dr. Ellison, you may continue to use your eyedrops while wearing your scleral lenses.
 You should instill your prescription eyedrops at least 10 minutes prior to inserting your scleral lenses.
-For over the counter products such as artificial tears, you may continue to use those while you have your scleral lenses are in, if necessary.
+For over-the-counter products such as artificial tears, you may continue to use those while you have your scleral lenses in, if necessary.

 8. How long will my scleral lenses last? ○ Your scleral lenses may last 1-2 years depending on your particular eye condition and how you care for them.